cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 Together, these three layers confirm Password Hash Synchronization works end-to-end: a single on-premises identity, successfully synced, authenticated, and correctly authorized into cloud resources.

+## Password Writeback

+**Business case:** Without writeback, all password resets must happen on-premises — safer for keeping AD as the clear source of truth, but less convenient, since users can't self-serve and admins can't reset a synced user's password directly from the cloud.
+Writeback solves this by allowing password changes made in Entra ID (whether by an admin or via self-service reset) to sync back to on-premises AD, keeping both sides consistent.
+The trade-off: this is a deliberate, engineered exception to the normal one-directional flow of identity data (on-prem source → cloud) — introducing a controlled reversal of that direction, purely to enable convenience.

+**Tested resilience point:** With PHS already handling authentication via a synced hash, stopping the on-premises AD VM entirely had no effect on sign-in for already-synced users — proving PHS-based authentication is genuinely independent of on-prem availability.
+Writeback, however, does depend on on-prem being reachable, since a cloud password change has nowhere to write back to if AD is offline.

+**What was built:** Enabled writeback through the Entra Connect configuration wizard's Optional Features step, then separately enabled the linked setting in the Entra admin center (Identity → Protection → Password reset → On-premises integration) required for it to take effect with SSPR.

+**Verification:** Confirmed the before/after behaviour directly: attempting a password reset while writeback was disabled failed with an authorisation error, consistent with the intended restriction.
+Once writeback was enabled, the same reset action succeeded, confirming the feature was correctly configured and functioning.

 ## Troubleshooting & Problems I Hit

 **Issue: Reader roles assigned but user had no access**